kubernetes-retired/kubernetes-anywhere/phase1/vsphere/README.md

 **Note**:

-* The recommended version is v1.6.5
+* Kubernetes recommended version is v1.6.5
-* The deployment is tested with kubernetes 1.6.5, 1.5.7
+* The deployment is tested with kubernetes v1.6.5, v1.5.7
 * vSphere Cloud Provider is tested on v1.6.5, v1.5.7

 ### Upload VM image to be used to vSphere: